Three key figures for May 2022

 - All average prices reported from the UK HPI are geometric means, which will typically be closer to the median than the arithmetic mean.↩

-- Comparison between the latest provisional estimate for March 2021 with the original provisional estimate for March 2020 as recorded before final figures available.
-The final revised volume of sales in March 2020 was 6,447 an annual increase of 85.6 per cent in March 2021.
-However, the sales volume for March 2021 is still subject to revision.↩
+- Comparison between the latest provisional estimate for March 2022 with the original provisional estimate for March 2021 and March 2020 as recorded before final figures available.
+The final revised volume of sales in March 2021 was 12.248 an annual decrease of 34.3 per cent in March 2022.
+However, the sales volume for March 2022 is still subject to revision. ↩

-- Orkney Islands increased by 35.6 per cent and Shetland islands by 31.7 per cent.
-Local authority areas where sales volumes within the 12 months to March 2021 represent less than 1.0 per cent of the all Scotland sales volume are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas.↩
+- Na h-Eileanan Siar increased by 24.6 per cent.
+Local authority areas where sales volumes within the 12 months to March 2022 represent less than 1.0 per cent of the all Scotland sales volume are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas. ↩